FPGASystemsLab/dev_uart/README.md

 - `CFG_CLK_DIV`: Configuration input for setting the baud rate divider.

 ### Receive Module (RX)
-The RX module (`aser_rx_box`) is responsible for receiving data over UART.
+The RX module (`uart_rx_box`) is responsible for receiving data over UART.
 It features an interdomain filter, a baud rate scaler, and manages the deserialization of incoming data bits.
 The module interfaces with the following signals:
 - `CLK`: System clock signal.
 - `RST`: System reset signal.
 - `I_RxD`: Serial input data line for UART reception.